 15 minutes per day = 5-7 min to watch video + 8-10 min to do the drawing

-We also talk about “when” is best to watch the video and when to be creative.
+We also talk about when is the best time of the day to watch the video and when to be creative.
 We talk about personal hidden patterns in the day to build her ideal schedule to get things done.

 This is something she can take beyond the challenge into daily life of homework, team sports and family life.